 Two years ago I invested in a converted Vauxhall Vivaro campervan.
 I don’t get to go away in it as often as I like, but it has been a great little money earner.
-Just hiring it out for Glastonbury paid for my holiday this year.
+Just hiring it out for Glastonbury paid for my holiday last year.
 Other ways to earn an extra income include pet sitting, upcycling furniture, hosting students and market research.
 Put all the extra income away and next year you’ll be sailing into the sunset.

 2. Ditch the Saturday night takeaway…

 I love an occasional takeaway but if you fork out for one every week, you could save an average of £457 a year by pledging to do without.
 Going one whole year without a takeaway is no mean feat – but just think about that holiday – and bikini body – you’ll have at the end!

 According to consumer watchdog Which, you could save £499 a year on your household bills by haggling.
 If you’re not a fan of haggling (and why should you have to?) get in touch by emailing firstname.lastname@example.org and I’ll let you know about another option where you could save £100 this January.

 4. Ditch the takeaway coffee and shop bought lunches

 Buying a coffee every working day and a shop bought lunch will easily set you back around £130 a month, which is £1,560 over a year.
 Instead, take a flask to work or make a coffee in the office and take in your own lunch.

 5. Declutter and sell